ShowMojo/hiring-interview/PROBLEMS.md

 3. [+] Use PostgreSQL UUID as a primary key
 4. Get rid of `new_small`, `new_large`, and `new_extra` views, use single dynamic form instead.
 5. [+] Use decorators to access combined attributes (e.g. Draper)
+6. Refactor views to make it DRY
-6. Use code style linter (e.g. Rubocop)
+7. Use code style linter (e.g. Rubocop)
-7. Use service objects to manage transactions
+8. [+] Use service object to manage transactions
-8. Use bigint for cents columns, extend validations
+9. Use bigint for cents columns, extend validations
-9. Add specs
+10. Add specs

 #### Others